-New studies have found that more than a third of the 5 million informal carers in the UK are struggling to pay energy bills as a direct result of their additional costs of their responsibilities.
+In the UK, more than a third of the 5 million informal carers are struggling to pay energy bills as a direct result of the additional costs of their responsibilities.
 Nearly half of those surveyed reported receiving no financial support from the Government, causing many prominent players in the industry to call for more support for both registered and informal carers across the UK.

 In the meantime, what financial support should carers be aware of?